 If the context allows (more appropriate with a peer or direct job application to a senior executive than to a recruiter) you could add a P.S., or as part of your closing statement and prior to your call to action something like, ‘I see we both did our MBA at (Establishment)’ or anything else that demonstrates you’ve gone the extra mile in your research about the person.
 Doing small things like this will demonstrate immediately that you’re the kind of person who takes a bit of trouble, and most people simply won’t bother.
 This particular strategy is equally at home on the subject of LinkedIn connect requests also.
 Personalise.
 Always personalise.

-For your future cover letters, give these ideas a try and let me know what results you get.
+For your future executive cover letters, give these examples a try and let me know what results you get.
+If you’re pleased with the senior executive cover letter examples and they have proven successful (or not successful) to you, we would like to hear from your experiences.